Daferia/ultimate_Quiz_P2/README.md

 + During tsting the biggest issue is the duplication of the questions on the pubquiz mode and sometimes during the hard mode.
 + Found that on mobile devices, it sometimes would render differently on Iphone Safari browsers.
 Could not figure out the reason around it but as it was intermintent i decided to leave the code as is.
 Left the css in for safari browsers but will need to relook at it later.
++ On some devices, Theme toggler is not being checked on load.
+After loading it once it would be fine but seemed to be only on Dark themed devices that thie issue happened.
++ Some mobile devices the screen width would cause the rules box to over stretch.
+I tried adding more media queries however this would cause the majority of the deives to have layout errors. decided to revert it back to have the majority working.
++ Using the browser's responsive device list would not simulate the acual device layout.
+I had to use the actual device to achieve the desired result.

 \
 &nbsp;